eberharf/cfl/docs/source/getting_started/cfl_intro.md

 ### How does CFL work?

 CFL is designed to take two micro-level data sets as input: a 'causal' data set (`X`) and an 'effect' data set (`Y`).
-CFL partitions each data set into a set of macrovariable states: the causal data into a set of **macro-causes** (e.g. the temperature of the room) and effect data into a set of **macro-effects** (e.g. whether or not the air conditioner turns on).
+CFL then assigns each data point in `X` and `Y` to a macrovariable state: the causal data is partitioned into a set of **macro-causes** (e.g. the temperature of the room) and effect data into a set of **macro-effects** (e.g. whether or not the air conditioner turns on).

+---
+CFL attempts to preserve the causal relationships between microvariables at the macrovariable level while abstracting away causally irrelevant features of the micro-level data.
+In other words, any data point in `X` assigned to macro-cause state `a` should be similarly likely to produce a certain `Y` distribution as any another data point assigned to `a`.

+---
-CFL constructs macrovariables while attempting to preserve the original causal relationships between the microvariables.
-In other words, CFL attempts to create macrovariables such that, TODO: **all configurations of variables in the causal data set that affect the 'effect' data in a certain way are assigned to the same causal macrovariable class, and vice versa for the effect macrovariables.**
+When constructing the cause and effect macrovariables, CFL attempts to preserve the original causal relationships between the microvariables.
+In other words, CFL attempts to create macrovariables such that, every microvariable configuration in `X` assigned to a given cause macro-state produces the same effect on `Y`.
+Similarly, each microvariable configuration in `Y` that is assigned to the same effect macro-state should be expected to respond similarly to any cause data.  **TODO: Help**
+---

-CFL works in two steps to create its macrovariables: first, it estimates a conditional probability distribution _P(Y|X)_; and second, it clusters the cause and effect data based on that distribution.
+CFL works in two steps to create these macrovariables: first, CFL estimates a conditional probability distribution _P(Y|X)_; second, it clusters the cause and effect data based on that distribution.
 The cluster labels that CFL outputs correspond to the macrovariable state of each data point.

-In addition to these labels, the 'rules' to predict the macrovariable class of any data point are stored in the parameters of the trained CFL pipeline.
-New data can be passed through the trained pipeline and given macrovaraible assignments as well.
+In addition to these labels, the underlying rules to predict the macrovariable state of any new data point are implicitly stored in the parameters of the trained CFL pipeline.
+New data can be passed through the trained pipeline and given macrovariable assignments as well.

-The image below provides a visual overview of the inputs and outputs of each step of CFL.